dimonomid/nerdlog/README.md

 On MacOS and Windows, no extra dependencies are required.

+### Improved SSH Config Support

+Nerdlog now preprocesses SSH config files to support the `Include` directive, allowing you to organize your SSH configuration across multiple files.
+This preprocessing recursively merges included files before parsing.

+Additionally, preliminary support for the `Match` directive has been added, filtering SSH config hosts based on conditions.
+Full evaluation of `Match` conditions is planned for future releases.

+To use a custom SSH config file, use the `--ssh-config` flag as before.
+Nerdlog will handle includes automatically.

 ### Using `go install`

 Latest release (might miss newest features which are not yet officially released):